hexa-org/policy/specs/IDQL-core-specification.md

     . . .
 ```

-A condition has two attributes:
+A condition consists of a `role` or a `rule` and an optional `action`:
+* `role` - Defines a role which the subject MUST possess for the `action` to be triggered.
+A role implies a set of
+  permissions that provide the ability to execute the actions specified.
+Multiple role values MAY be specified using
+  a comma separator.
+If mulitple roles are specified, ALL must be present.
 * `rule` - A matching filter that uses a SCIM filter value as specified in Section
   [3.4.2.2 of RFC7644](https://datatracker.ietf.org/doc/html/rfc7644#section-3.4.2.2).
 In addition to using SCIM
-  attribute names for User objects, each provider and object may define additional attributes that MAY be used
+  attribute names for User objects, each provider and object may define additional contextual (client ip, path, etc.)
-  during policy evaluation.
+  attributes that MAY be used during policy evaluation.
 These may be referred to by their simple name.
+Scope attribute
-Scope attribute names MAY also be
+  names MAY also be
   referred to by their name.
-For example: `User:employeeType eq contract`.
+For example: `subject.req.ip eq 192.168.1.10`.
 Filter values MAY be URL-encoded per
   [Section 2.1 of RFC3986](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1).
-* `action` - Indicates the desired effect of the condition which may be:
+* `action` - Indicates the desired effect of the condition.
+When omitted, the default is `allow`.
+Valid values are:
   * `allow` - Proceeds if there is a match.
-Allow is the default.
   * `deny` - Negates the outcome if there is a match.
   * `audit` - The rule is not enforced, but processing outcome is logged.
-  * `disabled` - The condition is ignored. _[TODO: How does this impact matching?]_

 ---
 ## 5.0 Evaluation Processing Rules

-_What happens when no values provided for subjects/actions/objects?_
+>What happens when no values provided for subjects/actions/objects?
+>

-_What happens when multiple values are provided for subjects/actions/objects?_
+>What happens when multiple values are provided for subjects/actions/objects?
+>

-_In the absense of matches deny is always the default._
+>In the absense of matches deny is always the default.
+>

-Deny always supersedes Allow.
+>Deny always supersedes Allow.
 With no permissive rule, deny is the default response.

 ---
 ## 6.0 Deployment Lifecycle

-_[TODO: Define a typical lifecycle.
-Does this belong here?]_
+>Define a typical lifecycle.
+Does this belong here?

+## 7.0 Appendix A - Use Cases

+>TODO